-- BRT Only Lanes allow buses to bypass traffic, resulting in faster, more efficient transportation.
+- BRT Only Lanes separate buses from other vehicles, resulting in faster, more efficient transportation.

 - Traffic Signal Priority systems hold green lights longer for approaching BRT vehicles.

-- High Capacity, Specialized Vehicles accommodate more riders than traditional buses and feature onboard Wifi and comfortable seating.
+- High Capacity, Specialized Vehicles feature onboard Wifi and comfortable seating.

 - Enhanced Transit Stations feature covered seating, pre-pay ticket machines, improved pedestrian crossings, cyclist access and real-time schedule information.